erasmobatta/ABM-1/README.md

 AGENTS

-* Agents performs three actions: eat, move and reproduce themselves
+* Agents performs three actions: eat, move and reproduce themselves.
-* They eat every source in their cone of vision
+* They eat every source in a circle defined by base-area.
-* They move according an internal variable
+* They move according an internal variable.
-* Everyone spend at least a minimum amount of energy (basal metabolism)
+* Everyone spend at least a minimum amount of energy (basal metabolism).
 * When they acumulate an specific amount of energy, they reproduce themselves by division.
 * When reproducing, agent divides its energy.